Sergey-Rails/dev_site/contributing/contributing.md

 You’re here to help, great.
 We’re here to help you help us.
 Spree is an open source project.
 Anyone can use the code, but more importantly, anyone can contribute.
 This is a group effort and we value your input.
 Please consider making a contribution to help improve the Spree project.

 Before you start, we’ll ask you to do a bit of reading.
-You will find all you need in this book.
+You will find all you need on this site.
 Don't worry, it's not much :)

 * Contributor guidelines
 * Style issues, we’ve got your back.
-Have a look here.
+Have a look [here](/code_style).
 * Not sure what to work on?
+See below
 * Rules!
 We’ve got rules.
 We really want your help, but we’ve got some standards to uphold.
 Please make sure your contribution doesn’t break any of these.
+You can find our rules [here](/rules)

 Phew, now that that’s out of the way, what are you waiting for?
 Start contributing!